Display-Lab/CPO/DICTIONARY.md

 An information content entity that represents the outcome that a candidate intervention is designed to achieve. http://purl.obolibrary.org/obo/cpo_0000007
 ## mechanism
-A mediator through which an implemnentation strategy operates to affect desired implementation outcomes. http://purl.obolibrary.org/obo/cpo_0000001
+A mediator through which an implementation strategy operates to affect desired implementation outcomes. http://purl.obolibrary.org/obo/cpo_0000001
 ## mediator
 An information content entity that may account for the relationship between the implementation strategy and the implementation outcome.